 About the Program

 EVSBEP stands for Early Veterinary Student Bovine Experience Program.
-There is a state and national need for veterinarians that are interested in working with food producing animals.
-EVSBEP is designed to expose students to commercial cattle operations and to food animal practitioners, who can mentor these students.
+EVSBEP is designed to expose students to commercial cattle operations and to food animal practitioners who can mentor these students.
 Since most veterinary students do not come from agricultural backgrounds, exposure to animal agriculture and veterinarians working with cattle creates awareness of new career possibilities.
-The UC Davis School of Veterinary Medicine uses the program both to increase the number of students choosing to work with cattle following graduation, as well as to support students that have an active interest in veterinary careers working with production livestock.

 Who can apply?

 First or second year veterinary student in the School of Veterinary Medicine, at UC Davis, may apply.

 The award amount in 2016 is $2,000 for 4 weeks of participation.
 DVM students must be in good academic standing at the end of the spring semester to receive an award.

 Students work with a food animal practitioner or on a dairy or beef production livestock operation for 4 weeks during the summer.
 The dates are flexible and are arranged to be mutually convenient for the livestock operation/veterinarian and student.